Yes, You Can Teach English Abroad Without a College Degree!

 4. South Korea

-I know what you’re thinking– but you do need a degree to teach in South Korea!
+I know what you’re thinking – but you do need a degree to teach in South Korea!
 Well, yes and no. For most paid positions in South Korea, teaching requirements are firm, and a 4-year degree is one of those requirements.
 However, there’s an opportunity though Korea’s government-sponsored English Program in Korea (EPIK) which is open to currently enrolled college students who have completed at least 2 years of study.
 Its’ called the Teach and Learn in Korea (TaLK) Program and it offers participants 1 month of training followed by a 1-year teaching contract in a South Korean elementary school.
+So yes, you actually can Teach English abroad in South Korea without a degree!
+Read an interview with a teacher in South Korea.

 Other Countries Worldwide